recalbox/mk_arcade_joystick_rpi/README.md

 However, the Raspberry Pi Board B Rev 2 has a maximum of 21 usable GPIOs, not enough to wire all the 28 switches (2 joystick and 20 buttons) that a standard panel requires.

+UPDATE 0.1.3 : Compatibilyty with 3.18.3 :

+As the module will not load with recent kernel and headers, we add the possibility of downgrading your firmware to a compatible version, until we find a fix.

 UPDATE 0.1.2 : Downgrade to 3.12.28+ :

 As the module will not load with recent kernel and headers, we add the possibility of downgrading your firmware to a compatible version, until we find a fix.